E-Rinaudo/first_solo_projects/data_visualizations/README.md

 Visualizes earthquake data, using Plotly.
 The module reads data from GeoJSON files and plots them to show their geographical distribution and intensity.

 + **[github_python_julia_r_repos/][Github-Python-Julia-R-Repos-url]**:
 Displays the top 20 most-starred repositories on GitHub for Python, Julia, and R, using Plotly.
-It extracts data from GitHub’s API and displays the repository names and star counts in separate subplots for each programming language.
+It extracts data from GitHub's API and displays the repository names and star counts in separate subplots for each programming language.

 + **[meteorology_visuals/][Meteorology-Visuals-url]**:
 Generates various weather-related visualizations using Matplotlib, based on data read from CSV files.